ov-studio/Vital.wry/readme.md

 ## Overview

-A cross-platform native webview extension built on WRY, designed to extend and complement the Vital.sandbox ecosystem.
+A native webview extension for Godot 4, built on WRY to extend and complement the Vital.sandbox ecosystem.

-Render HTML, CSS, and JavaScript natively inside Godot 4 with full two-way GDScript integration — using the system's built-in webview with no extra dependencies.
+Render HTML, CSS, and JavaScript natively inside Godot 4 — using the system's built-in webview with no extra dependencies.

 ## Getting Started